 Cool down at the splash pool or go swimming and enjoy braai area on the banks of the Crocodile River at the nearby Municipal grounds.
 Another option for swimming is at the Watergat restaurant where you can relax in the shade.
 Phumula Kruger Bar & Restaurant and Jabula Lodge Bar & Restaurant are also great dining options.

-Other popular attractions and activities: Kruger Park Night Drive, Crocodile River Game Drive, Horse Trails, Open Vehicle Kruger National Park Safari, Swazi Cultural Village Tour, Lionspruit Bush Breakfast and Guided Kruger Walk.
+Other popular activities include the Kruger Park Night Drive, Crocodile River Game Drive, Horse Trails, Open Vehicle Kruger National Park Safari, Swazi Cultural Village Tour, Lionspruit Bush Breakfast and Guided Kruger Walk.

-As part of their conservation efforts, Green Kruger is involved in a project were they remove invasive alien species, protecting water resources and allowing the indigenous flora to flourish.
+As part of their conservation efforts Green Kruger involved in a project were they remove invasive alien species, protecting water resources and allowing the indigenous flora to flourish.